EntelectChallenge/2016-Bomberman/README.md

 5. Bots other than .Net should now run correctly on Linux.
 (Linux no longer requires elevated privileges, and bots will not run with increased processor priority)
 6. That last bot on the game engine will now correctly write it's log files at the end of a round.

+### Version 1.1.1 - 23 April 2016
+Change Log:
+1. Added Python 3 sample bot.
+Thank you tjorriemorrie.
+2. Fixed java sample bot not reading the state file
+3. Removed the BOM information written at the beginning of each file from the game engine.
+4. Added a new RunArgs property to the bot.json file that can be used to pass additional information to the bot when executed by the game engine
+5. Fixed the java calibration bot not including the time to read the state.json file.
+6. Fixed the python calibration bot not including the time to read the state.json file.
+7. Fixed the node.js calibration bot doing some additional work not done by the other calibration bots.
+8. Removed the calibation bot directory.
+We are using some of the sample bots as calibration bots.

+How will this affect me?
+1. You now have a nice starting point for making a python 3 bot.
+2. New entrants can now just carry on with the parsing of the file contents.
+3. If you added special logic to remove the BOM information at the beginning of files, you should remove that logic.
+4. Will not affect you, unless you want to send your bot additional arguments.
+5. Java bots now get a couple of milliseconds extra to run.
+6. Python bots now get a couple of milliseconds extra to run.
+7. Node.JS bots now get a couple of milliseconds less to run.
+8. Will not affect you, this is just to clean up the repo a little.

 # Dem Rules
 ### Map Generation